LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

 ![image preview](innerglow_preview.png )

 ## Quick Guide
-Color change will only work correctly if the text is white.
-This is because it uses the color overlay on multiply blend mode that perfectly changes the color white to anything.
-If the color is something else it will be as if you are applying a multiply blend mode color overlay.
+1. Color change will only work correctly if the text is white.
+This is because it uses a color overlay operation on the multiply blend mode.
+The multiply blend mode changes colors that are white - but will NOT correctly change any other color.

-You must slide opacity of Outline up to use the outline stroke.
-Sliding it down again hides it as if it were never there.
+2. You must slide up the opacity slider of Outline to use the outline stroke.
+Sliding it down again hides it as if it were never present.

+2b.
 You must slide opacity of Shadow/Glow up to use Shadow and Glow option.
-Sliding it down again hides it as if it were never there.
+Sliding it down again hides it as if it were never present.

-Making X and Y 0.0 on Shadow can make a glow or extra stroke depending on the blur radius.
+2c.
+You must slide bevel depth up to use most of the bevel option.
+Sliding it down again hides it as if it were never present.

-Bevel Bumpmap is disabled by default but sliding the opacity meter up enables it.
+3. Making X and Y 0.0 on Shadow can make a glow or extra stroke depending on the blur radius.
+This is the same as Gimp's drop shadow filter.

-Bevel lighting angle is on 90 by default which is not an interesting option so consider playing with it..
+4. Bevel lighting angle is on 90 by default which is not an interesting option so consider tweaking it.

-Inner Glow and Gradient Overlay have checkboxes to enable them.
+5. Inner Glow and Gradient Overlay have checkboxes to enable them.
 Inner Glow will slow down GEGL Effects unless you have a really powerful machine.

-Use Gimp's rectangle select around the text to speed things up.
+6. YOu can use Gimp's rectangle select around the text to speed things up.
 That way the filter only applies on part of the canvas instead of the entire canvas.

-Inner Glow, Outline and Shadow can do a triple stroke effect if set to the right option but it is smarter to just use a designated filter like my custom gegl:color-trail which allows up to 5 strokes.
+7. Inner Glow, Outline and Shadow can do a triple stroke effect if set to the right option but it is smarter to just use a designated filter like my custom gegl:color-trail which allows up to 5 strokes.
 To do something like that.

 ## Instructions
 You must manually compile effects, innerglow, and bevel and put the .so/dll files in gegl-0.4/plug-ins.
 Then restart Gimp and go to Gimp's GEGL operations.